brunch/brunch.github.io/app/assets/_docs/plugins.md

 ```
 // [internal] Watch files with Chokidar.
+// When any file is added or changed, start the pipeline.
 watch(files)
 |
 // When any file is added or changed, start the pipeline.